 In order to recover costs from security measures implemented and ongoing at the Port of Brisbane, we have a cargo-based security charge.

 Charges have been calculated to reflect relative risk and time allocation of resources.
-Please refer to the Port Charges document for more details.
+Please click here for more information.

 Download our brochure on suspicious behaviour - "If you see something, say something"